Registration now open for this onsite event!

-Have you ever been to a thanksgiving dinner or family wedding and conflict erupts just as the bread rounds the table?
+Have you ever been to a family dinner or wedding and conflict erupts just as the bread rounds the table?

-Advanced Dialogue for Peaceful Change (DPC) is an opportunity for DPC’ers to practice
+Advanced Dialogue for Peaceful Change is an opportunity for DPC’ers to practice

 This training is for certified DPC facilitators who have completed the Dialogue for Peaceful Change mediation program and who are interested in deepening their skills to practice “meditative behavior” and communication as it relates to your family and work.
 We’ll explore using the DPC skills in workplace and group contexts where conflict is experienced by a variety of people at different times and in different circumstances.
 Imagine a big community or workplace gathering, church or faith based committee meeting, what happens when conflict erupts around us and within us?

 How do you apply DPC methodologies to support transformative change?

 We’ll be offering up a DPC community development approach for you to consider and practice.
 This will be a great chance to enhance and refresh your DPC skills.
 It will be a chance to also gather with other folks from the DPC family.
 Don’t worry if you aren’t doing formal DPC mediation, this program isn’t about formal mediation, it’s about using DPC in the contexts in which you live.

 Full Program Cost: $473 (tuition, meals & shared accommodation – only with people in your bubble

 Full Program Cost: $523 (tuition, meals & single accommodation)